-Air entry may occur with the failure of any part of the Start-Up Kit, between the saline bag and the outflow of the pump.
-In such cases, the integrity of the catheter prevents air entry into the patient.
+Air entry may occur with the failure of any part of the Start-Up Kit or Surface Start-Up Kit, between the fluid bag and the outflow of the pump.
+There are no known safety risks of air entering the Surface Start-Up Kits.
+However, using the Start-Up Kit with a ZOLL heat exchange catheter, the integrity of the catheter prevents air entry into the patient.
 In the rare event of a second, simultaneous failure of the catheter, air entry into the patient is possible.

 Air entry into the tubing circuit will usually, but not always, be associated with an air trap alarm that stops the console.
 Always investigate air trap alarms.
 The cooling circuit is a closed loop.
 Usually air trap alarms indicate a breach somewhere in this closed loop (occasionally an air trap alarm can be caused by condensation forming on the air trap exterior).
-With any air trap alarm, check both the integrity of the catheter and the Start-Up Kit (see below).
+With any air trap alarm, check both the integrity of the catheter or surface pad and the Start-Up Kit or Surface Start-Up Kit.